NOAA-NWRFC/nwsrfs-hydro-autocalibration/README.md

 - The script can only calibrate one basin a time, although multiple can be done manually by utilizing only a portion of avaiable cores.
 - Multiple runs can use the same directory; results are placed in squentially numbered output directories, `results_por_01`, `results_por_02`, etc.
 - For cross validation runs: use `--cvfold [#]`.
-The code is set up to do 4 folds so `--cvfold 1` will drop the first 25% of the data in the calculation of the objective function.
+The cross validation fold number must have a correspond forcing file in the basin directory.
+See [Required Directory Structure](#required-directory-structure) section for more information on the cross validation forcing file.
 - Light run (fewer optimizer iterations): use `--lite`.
 - Overwrite last results directory, i.e. cont increment the output directory: use `--overwrite`.
 - Control number of cores: `--cores [#]` or `--cores Full` (uses all available minus 2).
 - The number of iterations is set to 5000 (or 2500 for a lite run) and not user editiable intentionally based on extensive testing of what will produce stable parameter sets.
 - Increasing the number of cores used will not speed up the calibration but may make the calibration converge faster or come to a better overall solution.
 - Supports calibration with daily, instantaneous, or both flow types.

 #### Objective Function Argument (`--objfun`)